This is the best damn broccoli ever.

 - 1/2 tsp salt (adjust to your taste)

 - Black pepper

 - Zest of half a lemon

 - 2 tbsp freshly grated parmesan cheese

 - Cut broccoli into florets and piled onto baking tray.

 - Drizzle with 2 tbsp extra virgin olive oil, scatter with garlic, salt and pepper.
-Use your fingers to toss, then spread out over tray in a single layer.
+Use your fingers to toss, then spread out over tray in a single layer (or use tongs or massage in a large ziplock bag).
 Adjust salt to your taste.

 - Bake for 20 to 25 minutes until the tips of the florets are slightly browned.
 The broccoli should be "tender crisp", meaning just cooked through, not overcooked and floppy.